 Between 1990 and 1997, Mr. Piluso served as Chairman & Founder of International Telecommunications Corporation ("ITC"), a facilities-based international carrier licensed by the Federal Communications Commission.
 Mr. Piluso founded ITC in 1990 and grew it from two employees to 135 employees with \$170 million in revenues in 1997.
 ITC participated in a roll up strategy that went public in 1997 for 800 million dollars.
 ITC had operations and agreements in countries including Russia, Israel, Ukraine, United Kingdom, Dominican Republic, Chile and Canada.
 During his tenure as president, Mr. Piluso grew the company to the fifth largest international facilities based carrier in the USA.
 Mr. Piluso's career in the telecommunications industry began in 1978 when he joined ITT Corporation ("ITT").
 Over the years, Mr. Piluso was promoted from an entry level sales position to Sales Management, Marketing and Business Development in ITT's Long Distance Division until 1984.
 He left ITT to become the General Manager of the New York region for United Technologies Communications Corporation.
 In that position, Mr. Piluso managed union technicians, sales, installation and customer service.
 Mr. Piluso holds a Bachelor's degree, a Master of Arts in Political Science and Public Administration, and a Masters of Business Administration, all from St. John's University.
-He was also an Instructor Professor at St. John's University, College of Business from 1986 through 1988.
+He was also an Instructor Professor at St. John's University.
+College of Business from 1986 through 1988.
 From 2001 to 2012, Mr. Piluso served on the Board of Trustees of Molloy College.
 Currently, Mr. Piluso serves on the Board of Governors at St. John's University and the Board of Advisors for the Nassau County Police Department Foundation.

 Richard Rebetti.
-Mr. Rebetti has served as DSC's Chief Operating Officer and Treasurer since April 2012 where he is responsible for managing DSC's day-to-day operations, as well as overseeing its marketing and information systems functions.
+Mr. Rebetti served as DSC's Chief Operating Officer and Treasurer from April 2012 though February 2014 where he was responsible for managing DSC's day-to-day operations, as well as overseeing its marketing and information systems functions.
 Mr. Rebetti has more than 20 years of operational management experience at technology and telecommunications organizations.
 Prior to joining DSC, Mr. Rebetti was the chief technology officer for STi Prepaid, LLC, an over \$300 million division of Leucadia National Corp. and also held the position of COO for Telco Group Inc. /STi Prepaid, Inc. During Mr. Rebetti's nine years at STi he was part of a team that coordinated the integration of corporate acquisitions and was responsible for the launch of the company's prepaid wireless division.
 From 1997 to 2001, Mr. Rebetti was a co-founder of North American Telecommunications Corporation along with Mr. Piluso, a competitive local exchange carrier offering local, long distance and data services to small and medium size businesses.
 In this role, Mr. Rebetti was responsible for Systems and Technology, which included information systems, Internet services, service delivery, and operational support systems.
-Before co-founding North American Telecommunications, Mr. Rebetti worked for RSL COM, U.S.A., Inc., formally International Telecommunications Corporation ("ITC"), which he co-founded with Mr. Piluso in 1990.
-During his first five years at ITC, he was responsible for setting up and managing the accounting, billing and M.I.S. departments.
-During his last 18 months at RSL COM, U.S.A., Inc., he coordinated the implementation of corporate acquisitions held the position of president of RSL COM PrimeCall, Inc., which was the enhanced services division of RSL COM, U.S.A., Inc. During his tenure as president of PrimeCall, annual revenue increased from \$4,000,000 to \$40,000,000.
-Mr. Rebetti has a Bachelor of Science degree in finance and an Advanced Professional Certificate in accounting from St. John's University in New York, as well as a Ma
+Before co-founding with Mr. Piluso in 1990.
+During his first five years at ITC, he was responsible for spatian directomunications Corporate acquisitions held the position of RSL COM, U.S.A., Inc., formally International Telecommunication of RSL Com PrimeCall, Inc., which was the enhanced services division of RSL COM, U.S.A., Inc. During his tenure as president of PrimeCall, annual revenue increased from \$4,000,000 to \$40,000,000.
+Mr. Rebetti has a Bachelor of Science degree in finance and a Advanced Professional Certificate in accounting from St. John's University in New York, as well as a Master of Business Administration in management from City University of New York, Baruch College.
+Mr. Rebetti resigned as COO on February 14, 2014.